gadicc/meteor-hmr/README.md

     You can fine tune these settings in your package.json, see SETTINGS below.
   1. ~~Are in a directory (or subdir of a directory) called `components`~~
-  1. Have exactly this format (const, root level indentation, newlines) - args can be blank.)
+  1. Have exactly this format (const, identifier begins with uppercase, root level indentation, newlines) - args can be blank.)

 ```js
 const MyComponent = ({prop1, prop2}) => (